Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Why are the leaves of my Coleus dropping?

-The leaves of your Coleus are dropping (falling) due to underwatering, low light, and cold drafts.
+The leaves of your Coleus are dropping (falling) due to underwatering, low light or drafts.

 How to fix it